Computer Information Systems

 Computer Information Systems Degree (CIS)

-This degree will prepare students for the information technology field especially related to IT support specialist and help desk entry positions.
+This degree will prepare students for the information technology (IT) field especially related to IT support specialist and help desk entry positions.
 Students will utilize software applications, networks, and web servers; query database applications to locate, evaluate, and use data; create web pages and web graphics; create written documentation and oral presentations; configure, monitor, secure, and administer network resources; as well as demonstrate technical skills and ability in analyzing, assessing, diagnosing, and trouble-shooting hardware, software, network, and other desktop issues.
 Additionally, students will gain knowledge related to a broad overview of information security.

 Year 1 | ||